Rodinian/tidyData_Coursera/CodeBook.md

 #activity name

-1 WALKING/n
+1 WALKING ＜/br＞
-2 WALKING_UPSTAIRS/n
+2 WALKING_UPSTAIRS  ＜/br＞
-3 WALKING_DOWNSTAIRS/n
+3 WALKING_DOWNSTAIRS ＜/br＞
-4 SITTING/n
+4 SITTING ＜/br＞
-5 STANDING/n
+5 STANDING ＜/br＞
-6 LAYING/n
+6 LAYING ＜/br＞
 #subject
 identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.